5 Ways Cities Can Fight Climate Change Without the Paris Accord

-President Trump’s expected decision to pull out of the Paris climate accord would damage U.S. credibility in global diplomacy for years to come—that much is sure.
+President Trump’s decision to pull out of the Paris climate accord could damage U.S. credibility in global diplomacy for years to come—that much is sure.
 But its impact on emissions, and our course towards climate-change doom, is more debatable.

 Well, I guess we’ll find out.
 But one thing is evident: Public action in the near-term has to come from states and cities.
 Cities in particular were in many ways the stars of the Paris climate talks; since Trump’s election, it’s been local leaders around the country (plus the entire state of California) that have been most vocal in pledging to continue to fight climate change.